 2. OPERATIONS

-Total revenue for Financial Year 2023-24 is Rs.
-1,714.62 Lakhs compared to the total
+The total Income for Financial Year 2024-25 was Rs.
+638.23 Lakhs compared to the total Income

-revenue of Rs.
-7651.34 Lakhs of previous Financial Year.
-The Company has incurred Loss
+Rs.
+1705.95 Lakhs for previous Financial Year 2023-24.
+The Company has incurred Profit

-before tax for the Financial Year 2023-24 of Rs.
-883.41 Lakhs as compared to Profit
+before tax for Financial Year 2024-25 of

-avenues for future growth of the Company and expect more growth in the future period.
+growth of the Company and expect more growth in the future period.

-3. CHANGE IN NATURE OF BUSINESS, IF ANY
+3. CHANGE IN NATURE OF BUSINESS.
+IF ANY

 There is no change in the nature of business during the year under review.

-4. ANNUAL RETURN
+4. WEBLINK OF ANNUAL RETURN:

-Pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the Annual Return as on
+Pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the Annual Return as on 31st

-31st March 2024 is available on the Company's website at
+March 2024 is available on the Company's website at

 www.vaxtexcotfabltd.com.